 Try to avoid blame:

-The fact of the matter is that it takes two people to argue and so whatever an argument is about, it is equally BOTH of your faults!
-A common progression from a dispute is that it actually turns into a tirade of working out whose ‘fault’ the argument was, which is an absurd outcome.
+It takes two people to argue and so whatever an argument is about, it is equally BOTH of your faults.
+A common progression from a dispute is that it actually turns into a tirade of working out whose “fault” the argument was, which is an absurd outcome.

 Try to phrase anything you say in this emotionally volatile state as personal feelings without blame.
 Turn phrases such as “you did…” into “I feel… when…”

-This may sound mildly patronising in itself but you will gain so much more respect from your partner in doing this, which will allow them to understand your stance more easily and actually make them want to resolve with you. 🙂
+Modified phrases such as the above may sound mildly patronising depending on their delivery, but you will gain so much more respect from your partner in doing this.
+It will allow them to understand your stance more easily and actually make them want to resolve the issue with you.

 In a similar fashion, you want to respect your partner’s views and not become defensive.
 Maybe you don’t agree with them but making them feel inferior for disagreeing with you is probably why the argument erupted in the first place.